 Douyu was founded by Zhang Wenming and Chen Shaojie in 2014 with headquarter in Hubei in China.
-They claimed that they had control over 70% of China’s eSports market with 30 million Daily Active Users (DAU) and 200 million Monthly Active Users (MAU) in November 2017.
+They claimed that they had control over 70% of China’s eSports market and 112.6 million Monthly Active Users (MAU) in November 2017.
 Prior to their IPO in 2019 the total MAU was recorded at 159.2 million.
 According to China Internet Watch the platform had achieved a market penetration rate of 4.1% as of October 208, you can see the comparison to its rivals below.

 In March 2018, Tencent, one of China’s tech titans and creator of WeChat, invested RMB $4 billion in Douyu.
-This was the latest in a series of acquisitions made by Tencent to strengthen its hold on the digital and social media ecosystem in China.
+This was the latest in a series of acquisitions and investments made by Tencent to strengthen its hold on the digital and social media ecosystem in China.
 Tencent is certainly looking to control the China e-sports market as it also invested in Huya, which we’ll cover below.

 Since then it’s been rumored that Douyu would seek to IPO in either Hong Kong or the United States.
 In July 2018 many news outlets reported that the company seemed to prefer listing in the United States and would attempt to raise 700 million in its IPO.
 Douyu’s IPO is estimated to raise from USD$600 million to USD$700 million.